AbhayRanjan471/Web-dev-Notes/React hooks useEffect vs useMemo.md

 Set event listeners (window resize, etc.).
 Manipulate DOM directly.
 Set up timers or intervals.
-✅ The Why Behind It:
+✅ The Why Behind It
 useMemo helps with performance optimization inside React’s render cycle. useEffect helps you do side-jobs outside React’s render cycle.
-✅ Real-Life Analogy:
+✅ Real-Life Analogy
 Imagine you’re cooking 🍳.

 Situation	What You Do	React Hook
 You cut vegetables once and reuse them unless you run out.
 Memoize!
 Don’t redo work unless needed.	useMemo You turn on the oven only after the prep work is done.
-You act after finishing something.	useEffect ✅ TL;DR Summary: useMemo	useEffect
+You act after finishing something.	useEffect ✅ TL;DR Summary useMemo	useEffect
 Caches/computes a value.
 Runs code after rendering.
 Runs during render, inside React.
 Runs after React renders to the DOM.